robenkleene/collections/cards/music-theory.md

 - **In music theory, what is a diminished interval?** An interval that's a half-step smaller than a perfect interval
 - **In music theory, what is an augmented interval?** An interval that's a half-step larger than a perfect interval
 - **In music theory, how many scale degrees is a fifth?** Five
-- **In music theory, what are the perfect intervals?** Unison, 4th, 5th, Octave
+- **In music theory, what are the perfect intervals?** Unison, Perfect Fourth, Perfect Fifth, Octave
 - **In music theory, what are the major and minor intervals?** Second, Third, Sixth, Seventh
 - **In music theory, what is the difference between the major and minor intervals?** Major intervals have the tonic on the bottom, minor intervals have the tonic on top
 - **In music theory, why are the octave and unison called perfect?** Because the pitch doesn't change
+- **In music theory, all fifths are perfect except for those between which two keys?** F and B
 - **In music theory, why are the perfect fourth and perfect fifth called that?** Because those intervals have a high degree of consonance
 - **In music theory, what happens to the frequency when you move a note up one octave in pitch?** The frequency doubles
 - **In music theory, how many half steps is a perfect fifth?** Seven